Understanding the Childhood Obesity Epidemic

 Correlation Between Childhood Obesity and Adulthood Obesity

 Childhood obesity also has adverse effects on health during childhood.
 The most common consequence of childhood obesity is the psychosocial effect.
-It has been shown that obese adolescents have higher rates of poor self esteem, and this negative self image may carry over into adulthood.
+It has been shown that adolescents with obesity have higher rates of poor self esteem, and this negative self image may carry over into adulthood.
 There may also be increased rates of depression in children who are overweight.

 Health Risks of Childhood Obesity